That Was the Week That Was

 Talking Head at the Docklands Museum

 The aim is to showcase a number of kn-i benefits.
-Firstly, that it will meet one of the Cognicity challenge criteria, which is to make a difference and demo something that will bring people to Canary Wharf.
+Firstly, it will meet one of the Cognicity challenge criteria, which is to make a difference and demo something that will bring people to Canary Wharf.
 This technology is that difference.
-The second aspect is to demonstrate the concept of accessible services which can be branded outside of kn-i.
-KnowNow wants kn-i to have its own marketplace of 3rd party app’s.
+The second aspect is to demonstrate the concept of accessible services that can be branded outside of kn-i.
+KnowNow wants kn-i to have its own marketplace of 3rd party apps.
 We see this as a way of generating a great community of re-usable services, it encourages an open ecosystem and wider adoption.
-Plus, it will increase local GVA if your local team are creating local services for your local kn-i installation.
+Plus, it will increase local GVA if your local team is creating local services for your local kn-i installation.

 And Finally…

 I will quickly touch upon other news.
 As a result of the Cognicity Challenge, KnowNow has been looking at Portsmouth and Southampton and working with both city teams to enable kn-i on the south coast.
-In Southampton the focus is on the high street and improving economic re-generation.
-For Portsmouth it is all about multi-modal hubs having an improved traveller experience through the hub and increased share of the economic benefits available from these travellers to the city.
+In Southampton, the focus is on the high street and improving economic regeneration.
+For Portsmouth, it is all about multi-modal hubs having an improved traveller experience through the hub and an increased share of the economic benefits available from these travellers to the city.
 KnowNow will be developing these concepts over the summer.
-As the story progress’ we will of course keep you updated.
+As the story progresses we will of course keep you updated.

 Thanks for reading, Chris